realthunder/FreeCAD_assembly3/Readme.md

 ## Installation

+If you don't want to build everything yourself, please checkout the release page for pre-built images.

 At the moment of this writing, Assembly3 only works with a forked FreeCAD [branch](https://github.com/realthunder/FreeCAD/tree/LinkStage3).
 You need to first checkout this branch and build it yourself.